 1. Lift up and hold with knees together, aim to hold for two minutes.
+Repeat x 2.

 2. When you're able to hold steady without wobbling for two minutes, move onto lifting up your middle, plus one foot just off the floor for two minutes.
+Repeat x 2.